 “One gunshot a day keeps the tourist away” – Oscar Sega

 I had decided to travel from Italy to India by land.
-In taking this decision, the first thing that I thought to check about every country was checking whether it is safe; before checking its average costs, its laws or… Among the countries that I had to check, staying right in the middle of my whole travel, was Iran.
+In taking this decision, the first thing that I thought to check about every country was checking whether it is safe; before checking its average costs, its laws, or… Among the countries that I had to check, staying right in the middle of my whole travel, was Iran.
 Is Iran safe?

-But I decided to go, to brave it, and now, from this comfortable, air-conditioned office in Tehran, I can tell you that news, American movies, and my family’s opinions are hardly truthful!
+But I decided to go, to brave it, and now, from this comfortable, air-conditioned office in Tehran, I can tell you that the news, American movies, and my family’s opinions are hardly truthful!
 Unbelievable, right?
 It was never easy to distinguish between propaganda and genuine information.
 Only now that I’m here, I have an idea about the truth.
 I will tell you what I found out.

 Crime rates are low!
 There are a few reasons for this.

 One of them is the fact that Iranians are simply a lovely lot, and the combination of social values that they live by is something simply out of this world (visit taarof art).
 Another reason is the law.
 Whatever law infringement is punished severely, so many would-be criminals simply decide not to risk it.
-More importantly, all drugs and alcoholic beverages are prohibited, so the risk of meeting some late revelers who can’t hold his liquor is reduced to zero.
+More importantly, all drugs and alcoholic beverages are prohibited, so the risk of meeting some late revelers who can’t hold their liquor is reduced to zero.